STARS OF DIFFERENT HUES

 Collaborative Performances & Workshops

 In addition to demonstrating how a solo artist can create vast sonic landscapes and captivating performances on their own, it is important for students to understand that collaboration is a huge part of being a successful working artist.
 To that end, I have invited colleagues to participate in performing with me or depending on their location in the world they will speak to the children via Skype.
-At least one of my performances/workshops with the students will include a live-coding music performance where I will collaborate remotely with other artists.
+At least one of my performances/workshops with the students will include a live-coding music performance where I will collaborate remotely with another artist such as my colleagues Nathan Corder and Benjamin Whiting using platforms such as SuperCollider or PureData, which will expose students to algorithmic music composition.
+An emphasis on cross-disciplinary collaboration and inspiration will be emphasized by workshops that integrate the work of Florida-based visual artists such as Cassia Kite, as well as special exhibitions and permanent collections at the Museum of Fine Arts in St. Petersburg, FL.

 Creation of a new “Experimental Concerto”

-A crucial artistic part of the residency will be composing and then performing a new concerto (16-25 minutes) for experimental instruments with high school orchestra.
-The work created will be tailored for the present strengths of the school ensembles at the start of the project, based on an initial meeting with the orchestra directors.
-As the soloist in this work, I plan to employ a host of non-standard instruments that such as: toy piano, interactive electronics, and amplified water.
+A crucial artistic part of the residency will be composing and then performing a new concerto (16-25 minutes) for experimental instruments with the traditional orchestra that the students have at school.
+The work created will be tailored for the present strengths of the school ensembles at the start of the project, based on an initial meeting with the orchestra director.
+There is a possibility for it to morph into a double concerto, featuring a guest collaborator using extended techniques on a traditional instrument, meanwhile my setup will include but not be limited to: toy piano, Indian harmonium, interactive electronics, found objects and amplified water.
+In all situations, I will be the primary soloist working with the students.
 Through learning this new piece students will encounter modern music notation techniques such as text and graphic notation, which will broaden their horizons and prepare high school seniors for prestigious music schools throughout the world that are employing these new techniques.

 Specialized One-Week Residency Workshops

-As part of a focused rehearsal time with the performing arts high schools involved, I will spend one week in both Naples and Orlando during the 2018-2019 school year, preparing the new concerto work with the students.
+As part of a focused rehearsal time with the performing arts high schools involved, I will spend one week in Florida during the school year, preparing a new experimental work with the students.
 In addition to rehearsals, I will work with the orchestral director to present workshops to all of their students on topics that they are particularly interested in exploring with their students.
 Examples of topics include: toy piano history and composition, analog synthesis, live-coded electronic music, contemporary music history, entrepreneurial skills for performers and composer, etc.

 Performances of “Experimental Concerto”

-Each school will have no less than two performances of the new concerto.
+There will be no less than two performances of the new concerto.
 It will be professionally recorded and available for the students to use for auditions, etc. at no cost.
-Due to the fact that school year events vary from year to year, additional public performances outside of school will be scheduled within the 2018-2019 school year.
+Due to the fact that school year events vary from year to year, additional public performances outside of school will be scheduled within the grant period.
 The opportunity to present artistic work outside of school is invaluable to a young artist and unique experiences such as this one set them apart from the pack in college admission applications to prestigious institutions.
+Recordings of the experimental concerto will be presented to other schools throughout Florida.